 - 1 tablespoon sesame seeds

-- In a large skillet over medium heat, cook the ground beef, onions, and bell pepper until meat crumbles and no pink remains.
+- In a large skillet over MEDIUM heat, cook the ground beef, onions, and bell pepper until meat crumbles and no pink remains.
 Drain well and return skillet to heat.

-- Preheat your oven to 425 degrees and spray a 13 x 9 pan with non-stick cooking spray.
+- Preheat your oven to 425 degrees F and spray a 13- x 9-inch pan with non-stick cooking spray.
 Press one can of the crescent roll dough into the prepared pan, pressing with your fingers to cover the bottom of the pan.
 Spoon the Sloppy Joe mixture on top of the dough in pan and sprinkle evenly with cheese.
 Carefully place the 2nd sheet of crescent roll dough on top of the cheese, lightly pressing the seams together and pulling the dough out to the edges of the pan.
 Brush the top of the dough with milk and sprinkle with sesame seeds.

 - Bake, uncovered, for 13 to 15 minutes till nicely golden brown.
 Serve immediately.